KAREN | Australia

 Secondary Victims of Crime are Prisoners Too

 Karen’s daughter, Jesse, was 15-years-old when she was murdered.
-On what would have been Jesse’s 18th birthday, Karen shared her story with a group of prisoners during a Sycamore Tree Project.
+On what would have been Jesse’s 18th birthday, Karen shared her story with a group of prisoners during a Sycamore Tree Project: Justice and Peace®: Justice and Peace.
 During that course’s graduation, she shared the following:

 “In so many ways, secondary victims of crime are prisoners too… prisoners trapped in pain, fear, and sometimes hate.

-“I wanted to be involved in the Sycamore Tree Project, because I wanted to make something positive out of something so destructive.
+“I wanted to be involved in the Sycamore Tree Project: Justice and Peace®: Justice and Peace, because I wanted to make something positive out of something so destructive.
 In the past, I have worked with secondary victims of crime and have shared their pain and related to their stories.
 I felt working with offenders would be a unique experience and chance for me to share my pain and bring home to them the reality of how violent crime impacts families and communities.
 But it also allowed me to see from another perspective and find common ground.

 “After spending the last two weeks with offenders, I can see we all want a life where we are loved for who we are and where there is respect and a feeling of being part of, and not separate from, our community.